rszemeti/RP2040_OOK48_Headless/README.md

 Record Button (Red Circle).
 Displayed when a FAT formatted SD card is fitted.
 Click to start recording of text to the SD card.
 (GPS must be active).
 The filename will be based on the current date and time DDMMYY-HHMMSS.txt.

 Stop Button (White Square).
 Displayed when recording is in progress.
 Click to stop recording.

+App Selecting this shows a new screen with three buttons which are used to select the required mode of operation.
+OOK48, JT4G Decoder or PI4 Decoder.
+When selected the system will reboot into the new mode.

 Set Tx.
 This shows a menu of the 10 stored messages to be used for transmit.
 Selecting a messsage allows it to be edited on the next screen.
 Pressing the Enter Button saves the message.